I-2-1-40.Critical Case Procedures

 • Expedite preparation and release of the decision; and

-• Send the file to the effectuating component, using the most expeditious method practical (e.g., express mail).
+• Route the case to the effectuating component, using the most expeditious method practical (e.g., express mail if paper case).

 b.
 Dismissals and Unfavorable Decisions